-The FCC has not acted on the several petitions for reconsideration and clarification of its EEO regulations which have been pending before the FCC since 2003.
-Consequently, subsequent actions by the Commission could result in changes to those regulations.
-It is the responsibility of each individual reading this publication, including those involved in station recruiting and hiring, to remain fully abreast of developments in this area.
+Finally, readers should be aware that the FCC has not acted on a number of petitions for reconsideration and clarification of its EEO regulations that have now been pending at the FCC for a decade.
+Consequently, subsequent actions by the Commission could result in changes or clarifications to these regulations.
+Licensees should therefore ensure they remain up to date on developments in this area, particularly as they affect their recruiting and hiring practices.

-For further information, please contact please contact any Communications Section attorney or the authors below:
+For further information, please contact any of the attorneys in the Communications Section listed below.

-Richard R. Zaragoza (bio)

-Washington, DC

-+1.202.663.8266

-richard.zaragoza@pillsburylaw.com

-Lauren A. Birzon (bio)
+Paul A. Cicelski (bio) Washington, DC +1.202.663.8413 paul.cicelski@pillsburylaw.com

-Washington, DC
+Lauren Lynch Flick (bio) Washington, DC +1.202.663.8166 lauren.lynch.flick@pillsburylaw.com

-+1.202.663.8366

-lauren.birzon@pillsburylaw.com